The Board The Pieces The King The Queen The Rook The Bishop

 Fig. 2

-The board should always be placed so that the rightmost square on the row nearest to each player is a 'white' or 'light' one (Fig. 3 & 4).
+The board should always be placed so that the rightmost square on the row nearest to each player is a ‘white’ or a ‘light’ one (Fig. 3 & 4).

 Correct board position